CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 {{%notice note%}}

 Symmetric hashing is enabled by default on Mellanox switches running Cumulus Linux 3.7.11 and later.
-Make sure that the source IP (`hash_config.sip`) and destination IP (`hash_config.dip`) fields, or the source port (`hash_config.sport`) and destination port (`hash_config.dport`) fields have the same setting; otherwise symmetric hashing is disabled automatically.
+Make sure that the settings for the source IP (`hash_config.sip`) and destination IP (`hash_config.dip`) fields match, and that the settings for the source port (`hash_config.sport`) and destination port (`hash_config.dport`) fields match; otherwise symmetric hashing is disabled automatically.
 You can disable symmetric hashing manually in the `/etc/cumulus/datapath/traffic.conf` file by setting `symmetric_hash_enable = FALSE`.

 {{%/notice%}}